2Shad/CloudGuru-AWS-Certified-Solutions-Architect---Associate/README.md

    - Accessed the website via the provided bucket website endpoint.
    - Verified the functionality of `index.html` as the homepage.
    - Tested the error-handling functionality by navigating to an incorrect URL, which correctly displayed `error.html`.

+## S3 Versioning Lab

+#### Introduction
+This exercise focused on **versioning in Amazon S3**, a feature that allows you to maintain multiple versions of objects within an S3 bucket.
+Versioning is particularly useful for object recovery, backup, and accidental deletion prevention.
+The lab demonstrated how to enable versioning, manage versions, and leverage delete markers, while emphasizing its benefits and relevance for AWS certification exams.

+#### Steps Taken
+1. **Understanding Versioning**:
+   - Versioning was introduced as a tool for maintaining multiple versions of objects in S3, including deleted objects.
+   - Key advantages:
+     - Backup for all writes, even deletions.
+     - Cannot be disabled once enabled, only suspended.
+     - Integration with lifecycle rules.
+     - Multi-Factor Authentication (MFA) support.

+2. **Enabling Versioning**:
+   - Navigated to the S3 Management Console.
+   - Selected the bucket used for the exercise.
+   - Enabled versioning under the bucket’s **Properties** section.

+3. **Viewing and Managing Versions**:
+   - Observed the "Show versions" option after enabling versioning.
+   - Demonstrated:
+     - Uploading modified versions of a file (e.g., `index.html` with changes to indicate Version 2 and Version 3).
+     - Accessing specific versions using unique version IDs.

+4. **Handling Deletions**:
+   - Deleted an object, which resulted in a **delete marker** being applied.
+   - Explored how delete markers hide objects from the user interface while retaining their previous versions.
+   - Restored an object by removing its delete marker using the "Permanently delete" action.

+5. **Exam Tips and Best Practices**:
+   - Highlighted the benefits of versioning, including its backup capabilities and integration with lifecycle rules.
+   - Explained scenarios where enabling versioning and MFA can prevent accidental deletions.
+   - Reinforced that versioning cannot be completely disabled once activated, ensuring data safety.